Language: EN

 • Created a new instance of MyDelegate, called delegate

-• Assigned the delegate instance to ShowMessage.
+• Assigned the instance delegate to ShowMessage.

-Invoking a delegate
+Invoking a Delegate

-// Invocation of the method through the delegate
+// Invoking the method through the delegate

 delegate("Hello, World!");

-So it would appear on the screen
+So it would display on the screen

 Delegate: Hello, World!